 The advantages of studying in Germany

-Benefit from a world-class education with no tuition fees, a moderate cost of living and safe environment.
-Enjoy the cosmopolitan flair of Saarbrücken and huge range of leisure activities offered in Saarland.
+Take advantage of a world-class education without tuition fees, the moderate cost of living and a safe environment.
+Enjoy the cosmopolitan flair of Saarbrücken and the great variety of possible leisure activities on offer in Saarland.

-Studying computer science here means you’ll be at the forefront of innovation and discoveries in this fast-moving and exciting field.
-You’ll learn the essential foundations that will enable you to achieve a high level of proficiency in the computing systems of today and tomorrow.
-You’ll be involved in major advances with a far-reaching impact on our world, both now and in future e.g. the internet of things, trustworthy software or artificial intelligence.
+Studying computer science (CS) here means you’ll be at the forefront of innovation and the most recent developments in this fast-paced and exciting field.
+You’ll gain the foundational knowledge needed to master the computing systems of today and tomorrow.
+You’ll make a contribution towards major advances in areas such as the internet of things, trustworthy software, or artificial intelligence, etc. with far-reaching impact on our world, both now and in future.

 Why study computer science in Saarbrücken?

-Your course starts with a comprehensive two-year program of study, ensuring you acquire in-depth understanding of the fundamental principles of computer science.
-Depending on your interests, you can then specialize by selecting from a vast range of core and advanced courses taught by a world-class faculty.
+The initial two years of your course cover a comprehensive syllabus, ensuring that you acquire in-depth understanding of the fundamental principles of computer science.
+Depending on your interests, you can then specialize by selecting from a vast range of core and advanced courses taught by our world-class faculty.

 „Saarland University offers an outstanding education in computer science at all levels: bachelor’s, master’s, doctorate.
 Moreover Saarbrücken is a fantastic place to live—I moved here more than 45 years ago and have always enjoyed living here.“